Demand Generation for B2B services firms

 Measure aided awareness

-Brand search, direct traffic, "how did you hear about us" at first-meeting intake.
-These are the real leading indicators of demand gen ROI.
+Brand search volume via GSC, direct traffic trajectory, and "how did you hear about us" at first-meeting intake.
+These are the leading indicators of demand gen ROI.
+They move 6-9 months before pipeline does — which means the measurement has to survive long enough to see the signal.

 | Demand Generation | Lead Generation | Brand | |